andmikey/ankifier/README.md

 ```bash
 python -m spacy download ru_core_news_sm
 ```

+## Configuring Ankifier settings

+You'll need to define at least two settings files:
+1. An overall Ankifier settings file, described in the [example_settings.yaml](./settings/example_settings.yaml).
+2. A settings file for each language you wish to process, which specifies how word-level cards are generated from Wiktionary definitions.

 ## Importing Wiktionary data
 To retrieve information about individual words (definitions, conjugations/declinations, example usages, etc) we use pre-parsed Wiktionary extracts.